ShaoPengyang/ShaoPengyang.github.io/_pages/about.md

       <a href="https://arxiv.org/pdf/2403.05559">[pdf]</a>
       <a href="https://github.com/ShaoPengyang/ISG-CD">[code]</a>
       <br>
       ISG-CD addresses two key challenges in GNN-based cognitive diagnosis: interaction heterogeneity and uncertainty in edge semantics.
 It introduces a semantic-aware graph model with an information-bottleneck-based edge differentiation mechanism to suppress noisy interactions during message passing.
-Experiments on three real-world datasets demonstrate consistent improvements in diagnostic accuracy and robustness.
     </div>
   </div>
 </div>